Only show these results:

 Parameter Type Description

-rrule Array An array of RRULE and EXDATE strings.
+rrule array An array of RRULE and EXDATE strings.
 See RFC-5545 for more information.

-Note that EXRULE and RDATE strings are not currently supported for POST or PUT requests.
+EXRULE and RDATE strings are not currently supported for POST or PUT requests.

-timezone String An IANA timezone database-formatted string (for example, America/New_York).
+timezone string An IANA timezone database-formatted string (for example, America/New_York).

-rrule: ["RRULE: OPTIONS=VALUE;OPTIONS=VALUE", "EXDATE: ISO_8601_TIME"], timezone: "STRING"
+rrule: ["RRULE: OPTIONS=VALUE;OPTIONS=VALUE", "EXDATE: 2023-01-31"], timezone: "America/New_York"

 Exclude dates from a recurrence schedule